reinh-bader/object_fortran/README.md

 Organisation of source code:
-* Folder object_based contains the sources for two container-like types and associated procedures that illustrate how ALLOCATABLE and POINTER type components can be appropriately handled.
+* Folder object_based contains the sources for two container-like types and associated procedures that illustrate how ALLOCATABLE and POINTER type components might be appropriately handled.
+* Folder object_oriented contains sources for illustrating how to make use of the single-inheritance model in Fortran in various ways